Considering an adjustable-rate mortgage? What you need to know

 When might an ARM make sense?

-An ARM might make it possible for you to afford a more expensive home than you would be able to otherwise, since you may have lower initial monthly payments compared to a fixed-rate loan.
+An ARM might make it possible for you to afford a more expensive home than you would be able to otherwise because you may have lower initial monthly payments compared to a fixed-rate loan.

-The homebuying process can be full of twists and turns.
+The homebuying process can be full of important decisions.
 But we’re here to help you navigate them with confidence.